home-assistant/developers.home-assistant/docs/external_api_websocket.md

 _Introduced in Home Assistant 0.69._

-Fetch a base64 encoded thumbnail picture for a media player
+Fetch a base64 encoded thumbnail picture for a media player.

 ```json
 {